Donaim/qutebrowser-shell-send/README.md

 This is a little plugin for [qutebrowser](https://github.com/qutebrowser/qutebrowser)

-It add a `shell-send` command to qutebrowser that sends currently selected text to a shell process
+It adds a `shell-send` command to qutebrowser that sends currently selected text to a shell process
-It will execute `x-terminal-emulator-exe "@ARGS ; bash"`
+It will execute `x-terminal-emulator-exe "<args> ; $SHELL"`

 # HOWTO